 9) Working hard while not knowing the end result.

 Sometimes they succeed and sometimes they fail.
-But even through the failures, famers always, always think next time will be better – over and over again.
+But even though the failures, farmers always, always think next time will be better – over and over again.

 10) Farmers have the utmost respect for nature.

 In the midst of the day-to-day work, farmers will stop and admire, appreciate and respect nature that is around them.
 They go out of their way to help – like the time my farmer put flag markers around a killdeer nest with eggs because the killdeer happened to build a nest next to a high traffic area on the farmyard.
 It’s the little things that really are big things.
 And they know that.

-And while the top 10 reasons of why farmers are a little odd, farmers think it’s a little odd when certain people think farmers are the evil-doers in the food world.
+And while the top 10 reasons why farmers are a little odd, farmers think it’s a little odd when certain people think farmers are the evil-doers in the food world.
 It’s incomprehensible to them.
 Yes, they may be odd at times.
 Evil-doers?
 Not by a long shot.